timetag/timetag.github.io/docs/actions.rst

 .. note::
     Please note that features that requires ``import`` , ``exec`` or file I/O are not available.
 Calling built-in actions in embedded code is not currently supported.

     We noticed that the built-in tools and actions already serve as a good basis for many different experiments.
 But we still want to add more actions for different analysis purposes.
+If you created some custom Action for extending the functionality of ETA, please share it :)

 Examples
 ....